-As discussed in previous posts in this series, several factors contribute to determining if an agency is the right fit for your company.
+Several factors contribute to determining if an agency is the right fit for your company.
 Some of these include integrity, responsiveness, and technology.
 Another item to add to this list, though, is results.
 More specifically, tangibility when it comes to search engine optimization (SEO) results.

 Tangible SEO Results

 Tangible results, what does this mean?
 When it comes to paid search advertising (PPC) this is easier to define for a client.
-Paid search has the benefit of clearly defined statistics like click-through-rates, impressions, and conversions.
+Paid search has the benefit of clearly defined statistics like click-through rates, impressions, and conversions.
 Our PPC team is able to deliver precise information to a client, how much they spent, and the exact return they got out of it.

 Unfortunately, there’s not a set magic formula that says if you include a keyword twice on a page, and once in the title and meta description, you’ll get that page ranked on Page 1 Position 1 in Google search engine results.
 Sometimes SEOs wish we could just ramp up the CPC bid on a page and watch the traffic roll in, but we’ve chosen our side of the digital universe and have to work within the confines of our work.

 To really deliver tangible results that inform a client and answer the question of why is SEO important for them, Forthea presents certain metrics and items that can be analyzed further in order to show a return.
 One way to do this is to change your reporting mindset.
-Instead of gathering a bunch of metrics and throwing them into a report, it’s important to really know and explain what those numbers mean, and to also focus on the ones that a client would ideally have the greatest amount of interest.
+Instead of gathering a bunch of metrics and throwing them into a report, it’s important to really know and explain what those numbers mean, and to also focus on the ones that a client would ideally have the greatest amount of interest in knowing about.

 How do we do that?
 Think of how these metrics affect the business as a whole.
 Think about what clients really want to see for their business.
 Forthea likes to show clients trends in the keyword terms that their site is ranking for, but more than that, we want to show how that affects their business.
 Knowing the right metrics to analyze to show this value is crucial.
 This comes with understanding your clients and their needs.